qc316/slate/source/index.html.md

 ]
 ```

-This endpoint returns all the Wifi networks that the gateway detects and their associated technial informations
+This endpoint returns all the Wifi networks that the gateway detects and their associated technical informations.

 ### HTTP Request